 But Taing had not been strictly honest with her.
 He left the house that morning and drove east toward the Province of Kratie, on the border of what remained of Cambodia's eastern forests.
 He headed for a place awash in money from the illegal sale of land, gems, and wood, a place where dirty cops and soldiers ran shadowy, heavily armed logging networks.
 Out there, in the dark, something went wrong.
 Two days after Taing left home, local peasants found his body facedown in the muck of a logging road, a bullet in the back of his head.

 Taing's death, while tragic, was not unique.
-In Cambodia and in remote forests elsewhere, a rising boom in the illegal sale of wood, land, and minerals has turned the environmental beat into a new sort of conflict journalism.
+In Cambodia and across the remote forests of the world, a rising boom in the illegal sale of wood, land, and minerals has turned the environmental beat into a new sort of conflict journalism.
 Since 2005, 40 journalists around the world have died while reporting these stories, more than all of the journalists killed covering America's war in Afghanistan.
 The dead have overwhelmingly been local reporters, like Taing, covering illegal mining or logging.
-They are largely independent, poorly educated, untrained, and despised by their nations' Establishment Media.
+They are largely independent, poorly educated, untrained, and despised by their nations' Establishment media.
 Reporting on a violent, corrupt frontier, they are never sure when they'll cross a line and end up dead.
 Their lives in their hands, they head into the woods.

 Two weeks after Taing's death, I headed into the forests of Kratie with my translator, Sinary Sany.
 She was a tiny firecracker of a woman in her early 30s who spoke a sublime and singular English that forced me to work through a process of double interpretation—Khmer to Sinary's English, Sinary's English to mine—that gave all of the interviews we did a level of the surreal, as though I were reporting from underwater.
 She was a land activist who had worked as a journalist at the English-language Cambodia Daily.
 The prospect of her being a reporter had so terrified her mother that eventually she had taken a transfer to the paper's business department.
 "Were you threatened?"
 I asked when she told me this.
 "No," she said, shrugging.
 "They only beat me once.
 It was nothing."